 Because you will receive mannitol in a clinical setting, you are not likely to miss a dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 What other drugs will affect mannitol?

-Other drugs may interact with mannitol, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect mannitol, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 Where can I get more information?

 Your doctor or pharmacist can provide more information about mannitol.